 For teams that work best with project management methods based on clearly planned outlines then Waterfall is excellent.
 The project lifecycle and its different phases are planned out like a waterfall, with each phase allowing the next one to start immediately after the prior and move the process to the next level.
 It outlines phases/stages as having met certain requirements by a certain time, and as a consequence of that, it lacks some of the flexibility that other methodologies offer.

 There are some more popular project management methodologies out there.

 With so many different project management methodologies to choose from it can be very difficult to find the right one for you.
 Though we have given you a brief summary of the main ones here it is a good idea to look further into each particular methodology that appeals to you.
 For more detailed instruction or certification in any of these techniques/methodologies, you can visit us at Aleph-Technologies.

-The biggest risk factor are likely to fall within organization capabilities and readiness any other criteria mentioned previously, can create problems if they are in failing of a key project requirement.
+The biggest risk factor is likely to fall within the organization’s capabilities and readiness any other criteria mentioned previously, can create problems if they are in failing of a key project requirement.
 Project management methodologies are definitely not one-size-fits-all, even in the same company, project type, or industry.
-In one particular use case, a specific methodology may work perfectly, and in others, it is more efficient to use a different project management methodology or even a high end hybrid approach.
+In one particular use case, a specific methodology may work perfectly, and in others, it is more efficient to use a different project management methodology or even a high-end hybrid approach.
 Sometimes the same methodology is unlikely to work in the same organization on different projects; the best practice is to develop and execute a streamlined methodology assessment process (MAP) to manage the best approach for each project.
 Always remember, this process itself requires and precipitates change, and may ultimately end up changing how you run your company.